Table of Contents

 We usually prefer to wait at least for a week after the root canal procedure.
 This gives ample time for the dentist to observe how teeth are responding to root canal treatment.
 If everything goes well, we advise patients to go for a crown after one week.

-What is the right time to crown teeth after root canal procedure?
+What is the right time to crown teeth after a root canal procedure?

 Root abnormalities (accessory canals, curved roots)